yyu233/LeetCode/GeneralThoughts.md

 7. What is the meaning carried by your pointer？
 8. Optmizing space.
 Can we reduce the dimension?
 9. Avoid messy basic operation.
 Try to make basic operation more structural.
+10. Opmitize time.
+Can we avoid some combinations, jump over some caculation or use a better data structure?

 ## Steps:
 1. Identify the problem.
 Transform the original question.
 Divide into sub question